maccman/bowline-twitter/README.txt

 Released under the same license as Bowline (MIT)

-OSX only at the moment.
+OSX and ubuntu at the moment.

 Setup:
   1) Install gem